redbadger/awesome-badger/_posts/2023-02-20-sha256-webassembly.md

 The purpose of these algorithms is to generate an output called a ***hash*** that, for all practical purposes, can be considered unique for the given input.
 In this sense, a hash can be thought of as a message's unique digital fingerprint.

-In the same way that the probability of finding two human beings with identical fingerprints is unfeasibly low, so the probability that any two input messages will generate the same SHA256 hash value is also unfeasibly low.
+In the same way that the probability of finding two human beings with identical fingerprints is unfeasibly low, so the probability that any two input messages will generate the same SHA256 hash value (known as a "collision") is also unfeasibly low.

 In more technical terms, for any secure hash value of length `n` bits, the probability of a brute force attack finding the input value that generated it is one chance in <code>2<sup>n</sup></code>.